nixer-io/nixer-io.github.io/nixer-properties.md

 # Nixer Application Properties Reference

+Nixer Spring Plugin is configured using the following application properties, which can be specified inside the `application.properties` or `application.yml` file, or passed via command line.

 {% for module in site.data.nixer-props-metadata %}
 {% assign name = module[0] %}
 {% assign data = module[1] %}